svkatielee/OpenCPN-repo/README.md

  * opencpn_4.8.2_armhf.def
    * = no DOCs, default tcdata, maps=LOW res
  * tcdata/*
-   * tide data with stations throughout Asia
+   * tide data from WXTide with stations throughout Asia

 Compliing instructions are at: